Quick and easy vegan school lunch ideas for every plant-based family. A list of a variety of options to break out of that bored lunch phase.

 Drain chickpeas.
 If using oil, then rinse with water and dry.
 If not using oil you don't need to rinse or dry.

 Toss with oil if using, sea salt and spices of choice if using.
+You can also wait to toss with spices until after they are baked so that the spices are fresh.

 Place on a parchment lined cookie sheet.